 A degree in Communication & Media prepares students to think critically about the ever-evolving communication and media landscape – analyzing, for example, how communication strategies affect the organizational effectiveness and how media industries adapt to social and economic changes.
 Moreover, a degree in Communication & Media prepares students to apply their critical skills, whether that might mean coordinating advertising campaigns, delivering strategic communications plans, producing documentary films, or recording journalistic podcasts.
 Because of the degree's practicality and versatility, Communication and Media students leave the program prepared to enter a wide range of careers and, as such, Communication and Media alumni have thrived in a variety of positions.

 Over the past several years, several Communication and Media graduates have taken positions at media companies like Buzzfeed, Disney, and Nickelodeon.
 Other recent graduates have taken roles at advertising and public relations agencies, as in one 2017 graduate who immediately joined Syntax Communication Group, a public relations firm on Long Island that works with school districts and other community groups on their strategic communication efforts.

-There are also plenty of employment opportunities outside of traditional media/communication industries, as in one recent graduate who joined UPS as an operations consultant (check out his alumni profile below).
+There are also plenty of employment opportunities outside of traditional media/communication industries, as in one recent graduate who joined UPS as an operations consultant.

 Other Communication and Media majors have elected to go on to graduate school, gaining admission to top programs in their fields: